Team-Debug-Band/GuideWire-Insurance-App/README.md

 Parametric insurance is the right answer.
 Instead of measuring actual damage and then evaluating a subjective claim, a parametric product pays out automatically when a pre-agreed, objectively measurable condition is crossed — for example, rainfall above a threshold in the worker's zone during their shift.
 This model eliminates claim delay, adjuster costs, and the information asymmetry that makes traditional insurance fail for gig workers.

-GigShield brings parametric insurance to the gig economy with AI-powered pricing and fraud defense that makes the economics viable at scale.
+SurelyAI brings parametric insurance to the gig economy with AI-powered pricing and fraud defense that makes the economics viable at scale.

 ---